axone-protocol/contracts/README.md

 The list of available tasks for managing the chain is as follows:

-- `chain` - Run the okp4d CLI using the chain's home directory under a Docker container.
+- `chain` - Run the axoned CLI using the chain's home directory under a Docker container.
 - `chain-add-keys` - Add a set of predefined keys (recovered from the seed phrases) to the chain.
 - `chain-clean` - Clean the chain data (⚠️ definitively)
 - `chain-deploy-contract` - Deploy a specific contract to the chain.
 The contract must be compiled and the wasm file must be present in the artifacts directory (under target/wasm32-unknown-unknown/...).